Why are my taxes so high?

 If you are concerned about the amount of your tax bill but feel the value of your property is accurate, please contact your city council, school board members, county commissioners, or any other taxing authority that create budgets and set mill levies (tax rates).
 The mill levy directly affects the amount of your property tax.

 What is the main function of the County Appraiser?

 The County Appraiser is responsible for discovering, listing and valuing all taxable property.
 Appraisers are responsible to individual property owners to ensure that the value is proper so the owner pays no more than his/her fair share of property taxes.
 The County Appraiser is also responsible to all people in ensuring that no property escapes the assessment process and that no property owner receives unauthorized preferential treatment.

 What is meant by "fair market value?"

-"Fair market value" means the amount in terms of money that a well-informed buyer is willing to pay and a well-informed seller is willing to accept for property in an open and competitive market, assuming that the parties are acting without undue compulsion.
+“Fair market value is the amount in terms of money that a well-informed buyer is justified in paying and a well-informed seller is justified in accepting for property in an open and competitive market, assuming that the parties are acting without undue compulsion.”